Zhao Lusi: Rising popularity

-Hiatus
+Hiatus and return

 In December 2024, Zhao suspended all professional activities due to health issues, revealing that she had been battling depression since 2019.
 Her friends alleged that she had experienced workplace abuse at her management agency.
 On January 25, 2025, Zhao made her first appearance since her recovery at a public charity event.
 In March, the Mango TV reality show Be Myself, which documented her recovery trip, began airing but was pulled after three episodes amid controversy over remarks she made while visiting a rural village, including asking a country girl whether she had ever posed for art photos.

 On August 4, 2025, Zhao went public with her contractual dispute with her agency, alleging that it had made unauthorized withdrawals from her personal studio's account and left her to shoulder financial debts, despite its earlier claims that it would take responsibility for the canceled endorsements while she was seeking treatment for health issues in 2024.

 In October 2025, it was reported the Zhao would be signing under Alibaba's entertainment division, Hujin DME.
-As part of the contract, Hujin would help Zhao with the contract termination matters with her former management agency in exchange of a two-year mentorship for Hujin's trainees.
-Additionally, Hujin had secured roles for Zhao in several television series as well, paving the way for her to return to the Chinese entertainment industry.
-At the end of the month, Zhao released Black Veil Bride and Don't Wanna Know, English songs which were also produced by Brian Lee.
+As part of the contract, it would help Zhao with the contract termination matters with her former management agency in exchange of a two-year mentorship for its trainees.
+Additionally, it had secured roles for Zhao in several television series as well, paving the way for her to return to the Chinese entertainment industry.
+At the end of the month, Zhao released "Black Veil Bride" and "Don't Wanna Know", English songs which were also produced by Brian Lee.